-Gordon Earle Moore, Co-Founder & former CEO of Intel Corporation, in 1965 wrote a paper that has long since passed into industry folklore.
-In the paper Moore makes the seemingly wild claim that the power of microprocessors would double approximately every year for the foreseeable future.
+In 1965 Gordon Earle Moore, Co-Founder of Intel Corporation, wrote a paper that has long since passed into industry folklore.
+Because within its pages Moore made the seemingly wild claim that microprocessor power would double approximately every year for the foreseeable future.

-By the Eighties this phenomenon that began as a wild claim was now being referred to as Moore’s Law!
-The inference being Gordon Moore, like Isaac Newton before him, had stumbled onto a characteristic of existence that held true throughout the universe.
-Today at Cern, Physicists are grappling with the building blocks of the universe in search of a Theory of Everything; a single equation providing an unified view of the universe encompassing all the laws we hold true, from laws covering the cosmological scale right down to the quantum scale.
-Is it possible these same physicists are also diverting time to cobble a law concerning North American microprocessor production into an equation dealing with fundamental laws such as Gravity, Inertia and Electromagnetism?
+By the eighties, the phenomenon that began as a wild claim was being called Moore’s Law!
+The inference being Gordon Moore, like Isaac Newton before him, had stumbled onto a characteristic of existence that held throughout the universe.
+Today at Cern, Physicists are grappling with the building blocks of the universe in search of a Theory of Everything, a single equation providing a unified view of the universe from the cosmological to the quantum scale.
+Is it possible these same physicists are also diverting time to cobble a law concerning North American microprocessor production into an equation dealing with fundamental laws such as gravity, inertia, and electromagnetism?
 Unlikely.

-The Wikepedia entry for Moore’s Law grapples with this same question before conceding that Moore’s law, ‘is an observation or projection and not a physical or natural law.”
+The Wikipedia entry for Moore’s Law grapples with this same question before conceding that Moore’s Law, “is an observation or projection and not a physical or natural law.”
 While it’s safe for the Wikipedia author to describe Moore’s Law as both observation and projection, this brings us no closer to a deeper understanding of the real nature of Moore’s so-called law.
-The key to penetrating the fog comes with understanding that Intel was always a ‘mission’ driven company.
-Now Moore’s Law is revealed for what it really is; a mission statement formulated to answer the almost impossibly ambitious vision for the time, of making home computing affordable for everyone.
+The key to penetrating the fog comes with understanding Intel was always a ‘mission’ driven company.
+Now Moore’s Law is revealed for what it is.
+It is a mission statement formulated to answer the incredibly ambitious vision of making home computing affordable for everyone.

-- The focus of the mission is sufficiently upstream to ensure it encompasses all downstream yet equally important goals for the enterprise; such as addressing manufacturing challenges, reducing manufacturing costs, attracting the right skills.
+The mission statement’s focus is sufficiently upstream to ensure it encompassed all downstream yet equally important goals for the enterprise, such as addressing manufacturing challenges, reducing manufacturing costs, and attracting the right skills.
 Ultimately it was a mission statement designed to ensure Intel stayed ahead of the competition and won the race for cost-effective microprocessor power, which in turn perfectly aligned with the vision of being the company behind making computerization ubiquitous.

-- Any deconstruction of Moore’s Law as a mission statement must also acknowledge its bold, aspirational quality, enthusing both tech-savvy employees and consumers alike; after all, it invited both groups to participate in a venture that was making history and changing the world.
+Any deconstruction of Moore’s Law as a mission statement must also acknowledge its bold, aspirational quality.
+It enthused both tech-savvy employees and consumers alike, inviting both groups to participate in a venture that was making history and changing the world.

-- Most successfully, Moore’s law as a mission elegantly provides clarity for all stakeholders with a statement so simple, it was as understandable as it was unforgettable for every employee at Intel Corporation, ensuring it remained an ever present consideration on everyone’s mind.
+Most successfully, Moore’s Law elegantly provided a clear focus for all stakeholders thanks to a goal that was as simple and understandable as it was unforgettable for every employee at Intel Corporation, ensuring it remained an ever-present consideration on everyone’s mind.